-The Melita WTP disinfects by adding a 12% sodium hypochlorite solution to the water via 3 chlorinator pumps.
-One for the raw water before it enters the sand-filter (pre-treatment) and two for the blended water before it enters the reservoir.
+The Melita WTP disinfects by adding a 12% sodium hypochlorite solution to the water via 4 chlorinator pumps.
+One for the raw water before it enters each sand-filter (pre-treatment) and two for the blended water before it enters the reservoir.
 In 2012 three UV units were added after the filter.
-In 2016 three more UV units were added after the second filter.
+In 2014 three more UV units were added after the second filter.
+Log reduction relates to the percentage of microorganisms physically removed or inactivated by a given process.